 How To Get There

-By Air: Zamboanga is an accessible place; there are direct flights to Zamboanga City from Manila, Cebu and Davao City.
+By Air: Zamboanga is an accessible place; there are direct flights to Zamboanga City from Manila, Cebu, and Davao City.

 By Boat: 2GO ferries have one ferry a week sailing to/from Manila via Dipolog and Dumaguete.
 Aleson Shipping lines have a ferry going to and from Sandakan Malaysia.
 The Port of Zamboanga is an international port of entry.
-It has a schedule passenger trip to Sandakan, Malaysia and several shipping lines offer regular trips from and to Jolo, Bongao, Isabela City.
+It has a scheduled passenger trip to Sandakan, Malaysia and several shipping lines offer regular trips from and to Jolo, Bongao, Isabela City.

 By Land: Traveling to Zamboanga City by land is also an available option but this takes about 3 days from Manila via RORO.
-Rural Transit Buses to/from Dipolog or Cagayan de oro are also available.
+Rural Transit Buses to/from Dipolog or Cagayan de Oro are also available.

 Getting Around Zamboanga

-Once you reached the City, you can ride a jeepney, Taxi or tricycle to roam around.
+Once you reached the City, you can ride a jeepney, Taxi, or tricycle to roam around.

 What You Need To Wear And What You Should Bring

-Make sure to wear pants and full covered top if you plan to visit Mosques and religious places in the City.
+Make sure to wear pants and a full covered top if you plan to visit Mosques and religious places in the City.